Abik1221/CMS_pharmacy/README.md

 # CMS_pharmacy
 This is a content management system backend infrastructure build using golang for Pharmacy in Africa.

+This system is currently on its way to be patanted!
+Copying or ownng will gonna make you Punished.

 ## The entire proper folder structure is the fallowing

 # Pharmacy Management System - Backend